Viftrup/viftrup.github.io/_posts/2023-07-23-Cisco-Secure-Client-Cloud-Management-With-SecureX.markdown

   - Packages and profiles will still need to be maintained through SCCM, ASA, FTD, ISE, etc.

-Be advised if you're already using other means of web-headends for maintaining profiles, it can override your configurations set by SecureX - the rule of thumb is you should only have <b>one</b> system controlling the profile configurations.
+Be advised if you're already using other means of web-headends for maintaining profiles, it can override your configurations set by SecureX - the rule of thumb is you should only have <b>one</b> system controlling the profile configurations or be sure to keep all systems updated with changes.

 <h3>A brief look into the portal and configuration</h3>
 As previously mentioned, it is possible to control all the regular profiles within the SecureX platform, just like if you were to create a profile within an ASA, FTD, or through the VPN Profile Editor.